Guardians vs. Mets Player Props Betting Odds

 Kwan Stats

-- Kwan has recorded 45 hits with nine doubles, a triple, a home run and 24 walks.
-He has driven in 14 runs with eight stolen bases.
+- Steven Kwan has nine doubles, a triple, a home run, 25 walks and 14 RBI (45 total hits).
+He's also stolen eight bases.

 Kwan Recent Games